Thornton, West Yorkshire, England, 1816

 Sister who blazed longest and hardest

-Nonetheless her own greatest novel, Jane Eyre, is celebrated in its own right as a seminal gothic romance that is still widely read and, in its numerous film adaptations, widely viewed.
-Like most of her works, it presents an independent woman seeking a balance between love and achievement, which still strikes a chord today.
-If Emily's one novel is famed as a literary masterwork, Charlotte's most famous is equally beloved as a trailblazer within a popular genre.
+Her own greatest novel, Jane Eyre, is celebrated in its own right as a seminal gothic romance that is still widely read and, in its numerous film adaptations, widely viewed.
+Like most of Charlotte's works, it presents an independent woman seeking a balance between love and achievement, which still strikes a chord today.
+If Emily's one novel is famed as a literary masterwork, Charlotte's most famous of several novels is equally beloved as a trailblazer within a popular genre.